williamlegotyler/BonziBuddy_RENEWED/README.md

 For some reason this project gets flagged by a decent amount of antiviruses and antiviruses engines.
 I assume because the script isn't the most organized so im using a bunch of external scripts to interact with the main MASH script so this behaviour may get detected as malware.
 I'll try my best to fix this in future updates.

-# Wanna help out?

-Here are the things i currently need for the project that im stuck on:

--Fixing the mash script reading the previous joke instead of the new one (to fix this one i tought about including the function directly to the mash script, but because of mash's little documentation i can't find a way to.)

-If you know any of these please make a pull request! i'll include your credit too!

 Hope you'll like this project!